kumuluz/kumuluzee-samples/kumuluzee-rest-client/README.md

 The only new annotation is the `@RegisterRestClient` annotation.
 As we will see, you can retrieve a rest client programmatically or with CDI.
 The `@RegisterRestClient` simply registers the interface as a bean and enables the use of CDI lookup.

+Notice how we are using KeeRestParameters as a function parameter in getAllCustomers.
+They are used for filtering and pagination and will be explained more in-depth later.

 ### Implement REST interface which will consume created API